grosenicklab/GraphNet/README.md

-## GRAPHNET for graph-regularized sparse regression and classification.
+## GRAPHNET for graph-regularized sparse regression and classification in high dimensions.

-This Pythonic and Cythonic code is an in-progress rehabilitation of code that implements the algorithms discussed in
+This Pythonic and Cythonic code is an in-progress rehabilitation of the original code that implements the algorithms discussed in

 https://www.sciencedirect.com/science/article/pii/S1053811912012487

+Although examples should run, additional improvements to performance are in progress.

 ## Installation

-From the 'code/cwpath' directory run
+To compile the necessary cython modules to run Graphnet, first run

 python setup.py build_ext --inplace

+from the Graphnet/code directory.

 ## Usage